deepptthhi/SmartExpiry/README.md

 # 📦 SmartExpiry

-> My first Python OOP project — built to solve a simple everyday problem.

-SmartExpiry is a simple Python project I built while learning **Object Oriented Programming (OOP)**.

-The idea came from a small everyday problem.
-We often forget expiry dates of medicines, groceries, or even important documents until it's too late.
-Instead of trying to remember everything, I wanted to build a simple application where all these items could be stored and managed in one place.

-More than solving the problem itself, this project helped me understand how different OOP concepts work together in a real application.

-# Why I Built This

-While learning Python, I noticed that many beginner projects are things like student management systems or library management systems.

-I wanted to build something a little different something that could actually solve a small real world problem.

-At home, medicines expire without anyone noticing, groceries sometimes stay in the fridge longer than they should, and important documents like passports or insurance papers have renewal dates that are easy to forget.

-So I decided to build **SmartExpiry**.

-It became a great way to practice Object Oriented Programming while building something useful.
+A Python based inventory manager that helps track the expiry dates of medicines, groceries, and important documents.

+SmartExpiry is my first Object Oriented Programming (OOP) project in Python.
+I built it to practice OOP concepts by solving a simple everyday problem instead of creating a traditional beginner project like a student or library management system.

+The application stores inventory data in a JSON file and provides a simple command-line interface to manage items and check their expiry status.

-# Features
+## Features

-The current version of SmartExpiry allows you to:

-- Add new items
+- Add new inventory items
 - View all stored items
-- Search items
+- Search items by name
-- Update item details
+- Update existing items
 - Delete items
-- Check which items have expired
+- Check expired items
-- Check which items are safe
+- View items expiring soon
-- Save all data to a JSON file
+- Automatically save data to JSON
-- Automatically load saved data when the application starts
+- Load saved data when the application starts

-Everything runs through a simple command line menu.

-# Supported Categories
+## Supported Categories

-At the moment, SmartExpiry supports three types of items:
+Currently, the application supports three types of inventory items:

 - 💊 Medicine
 - 🛒 Grocery
 - 📄 Document

-Each category stores its own information while still sharing common properties through inheritance.
+Each category stores its own details while sharing common functionality through inheritance.

-# OOP Concepts Used
+## OOP Concepts Used

-The main purpose of this project was to practice Object Oriented Programming.

-While building SmartExpiry, I used concepts like:
+This project helped me apply several core Object Oriented Programming concepts, including:

 - Classes and Objects
 - Constructors (`__init__`)